NevenaKK/Exercises/README.md

 I made a couple of mini-tasks in the java programming language.

 Made some changes for practice with Git and GitHub.
+Now i made changes from NevenaKK GitHub.